informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

 Implementation of such a transport driver is transport-specific.
 Short-lived request/response interactions (such as HTTP) would not require such a transport driver, whereas a WebSocket connection would.

+In cases where a driver is necessary, the client implementation would have to become a **handle** to the driver, facilitating communication with it across asynchronous tasks.

 ### Inter-Task Communication